-This course provides an overview of rudimentary English grammar and is required for students who did not pass the English Placement Test for EN101.
-Zero credits are earned for the completion of this course.
+This course provides an overview of rudimentary English grammar.
+(Required for students who score below average in English on the ACT/SAT; see page 21 for details.
+Zero credits are earned for the completion of this course.)

 EN101 English Grammar I